Madison McGhee

 Madison McGhee is American producer, filmmaker, director, and podcast host.
-She is best known for creating and hosting the hit investigative podcast, Ice Cold Case, which is also her debut podcast.
+She is best known for creating and hosting the investigative podcast, Ice Cold Case, which is also her debut podcast.

 Early life

 McGhee was born in Wheeling, West Virginia to Glenda Hawley and John Cornelius McGhee.
 She moved to Charleston, West Virginia with her mother when she was less than a year old.
 She spent her early childhood making home videos and writing show concepts.
 YouTube was created when McGhee was in middle school and that's when she started making comedy videos.
 Eventually that side hobby became a career path and McGhee started taking the art more seriously.
 After creating multiple mini doc-series on her YouTube channel, McGhee was inspired to make content that mattered and to do it on a big scale.
 She attended the College of Charleston, a liberal arts university in Charleston, South Carolina and in 2015 graduated at nineteen years old with a Bachelor's degree in Communication.